-for cultural and public sector programmes and projects...
+Planning and design consultancy services for cultural sector programmes and projects...

 Gjirokastra, Albania - World Heritage Site